Lion Camp is located on an oxbow lagoon which attracts game all year around.

 Lion Camp: Our full report

 Lion Camp is dominated by a large thatched main building with polished wooden floors and, in the centre, a large recessed firepit with chairs all around it.
 Brightly covered fabrics adorn the wooden chairs and sofas, which are grouped in separate seating areas overlooking a long narrow swimming pool (a real rarity in South Luangwa) with sunloungers, and the open plain beyond.
-An extensive welcoming bar sits to one side, and below is the dining area, dominated by a large dining table; there's even a billiards room!
+An extensive welcoming bar sits to one side, and adjacent is the dining area, dominated by a large dining table; there's even a billiards room!
 A library and a very good shop complete the picture.

 Separated from the bedroom by a floor-to-ceiling wooden partition is the bathroom.
 The basin, shower and toilet each have separate cubicles, but with wood-paneled walls and a small window it does feel a little rather dark, especially when compared to the bright and breezy bedroom areas.

 Safari activities at Lion Camp include a choice of walking safaris, 4WD game safaris and night drives.
 Typically there are two activities per day, each lasting around 3–4 hours and led by a fully qualified guide, and for each you'll have a choice of what you do.
 As with all of the Luangwa's camps, all walking safaris are accompanied by an armed scout, as well as your guide.